ChasMdev/ChasMdev/README.md

 ### FE2CMTAS

 This is a project, similar to [8y8x](https://github.com/8y8x)'s project that aims to bring an exploit-free way of creating a TAS to Flood Escape 2!
+It works by loading a map in [Flood Escape 2 Community Maps](), that destroys the game and builds it's own environment from the ground up.
+This tool is especially cool as it allows you to TAS any map in community maps, so you're not just limited to the maps in the main game.

 ---

 Feel free to explore my repositories and projects!